yipeizhao/pytube_download_music_playlist/README.md

 # pytube_download_music_playlist
-Download all videos in a youtube playlist in mp3 formats
+Download all videos in a youtube playlist in mp3 format

 Reference: